Starbreeze Studios Officially Announces ‘Payday 3’ In Earnings Report

 So what are your hopes for Payday 3?
 Tell us your thoughts in the comments section below!

-[Featured Image by Payday 2/Steam]
+[Featured Image by Payday 2/Starbreeze Studios]